Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 Why a Business Needs Multiple Global Payment Methods

-There are thousands of global payment rules for suppliers across the world.
-The best payment method typically depends on where the supplier is located and their expectations.
+There are thousands of global payment rules for suppliers worldwide.
+The best payment method typically depends on the supplier’s location and expectations.

 A business needs multiple global payment methods because international vendors are looking for a flexible payment experience to best suit their needs.
-Each type has benefits and drawbacks that can impact both the satisfaction of suppliers and partners, as well as the workload of your finance and accounts payable teams.
+Each type has benefits and drawbacks that can affect both the satisfaction of suppliers and partners and the workload of your finance and accounts payable teams.

-Offering a range of payment methods gives global payees the ability to receive their money on time, in their local currency, and with the preferred method.
+Offering a range of payment methods enables global payees to receive their funds on time, in their local currency, and via their preferred method.
 Managing all of these payments manually can be a headache for any business owner, but finding the right payout platform makes the job easier.

-Giving people a wealth of cross-border payment methods tells payees you are making their comfort and security a priority.
-Mass payment platforms such as Tipalti allow for thousands of payments to be made in minutes, while keeping the payer in full tax and regulatory compliance.
+Giving people a wealth of cross-border payment methods shows payees that you prioritize their comfort and security.
+Mass payment platforms such as Tipalti enable thousands of payments to be made in minutes while keeping the payer in full tax and regulatory compliance.

-Additionally, paper checks are ubiquitous to supplier payments, but they’re far from adequate.
-Thankfully, from pre-paid debit cards to international ACH and wire transfers, there is a world of options.
+Additionally, paper checks are ubiquitous in supplier payments, but they’re far from adequate.
+Thankfully, from local bank transfers to international ACH and wire transfers, there is a world of options.

 Types of Global Payment Methods